Welcome to Microsoft School Data Sync

 - Exchange Online and SharePoint Online –SDS creates Office 365 Groups for online messaging, file sharing, and collaboration.

 - Intune for Education – SDS creates schools-based Security Groups for granular device policy and can also provide automated bulk licensing of Intune for Education for all students and teachers synced.

 - 3rd Party Apps – SDS integrates with numerous apps within the Microsoft Store and enables Rostering and Single Sign-On (SSO) app integration.

 SDS saves time for IT admins and teachers, and enables SIS vendors, app partners, and system integrators to scale, differentiate, and personalize offerings for their customers.
 SDS benefits many audiences.

 School IT Administrators can save time by automating creation of online classrooms and users, and simplify security with a single, compliant source for user profiles and rosters that all classroom applications can use.
 SDS mirrors data from a school’s Student Information System (SIS) into Office 365 and Azure Active Directory, automates provisioning of online classrooms and teacher and student accounts, and enables any classroom application to access the encrypted cloud-based data through the no-cost API.

-Teachers can spend less time managing rosters and troubleshooting access to apps and shared online resources, and use that time to plan and deliver amazing lessons.
+Teachers can spend less time creating classes, managing rosters and troubleshooting access to apps and shared online resources, and use that time to plan and deliver amazing lessons.
 It enables the easy creation of Teams, OneNote Class Notebooks, Office 365 Groups for online messaging, file sharing, and collaboration, and integrates with many other education offerings and apps.

 SIS Vendors can support and connect to more apps through a single, no-cost API.
 With SDS, they can quickly and easily provide app partners with access to student data, allowing them to focus on differentiation, not app integration.